-FAQs about the Podiums
+ARCHIVE FAQs about the Podiums

 Podium Related Frequently Asked Questions.
 Classroom technology answers.

-Podium Related Frequently Asked Questions
+Podium-Related Frequently Asked Questions

 Click on the Hyperlinks below for further information:

-USB slots are conveniently located on both PC's and Macs.
+USB slots are conveniently located on both PCs and Macs.
 Below are links to show you the locations of the USB slots for your USB devices.
 Locations may vary.

 Blue Screen: If the projector is on but all you see projecting is a blue screen, please press the source button again that you want to use (PC, MAC, Laptop).
-Source should project within a few seconds after the source button has been pressed.
+The source should project within a few seconds after the source button has been pressed.
 If using the Mac or the PC source, you might need to move the mouse or press the spacebar to wake up the computer.

-Timer: Most of the projectors here on campus have a 90 minute shutoff timer.
-From the moment the Projector On button has been pressed the 90 minute timer will start.
+Timer: Most of the projectors here on campus have a 90-minute shutoff timer.
+From the moment the Projector On button has been pressed the 90-minute timer will start.

 Projectors usually take between 30-45 seconds to warm up and about 45-60 seconds to cool down.
 After 2-3 minutes, the projector will be ready to function properly.

-NOTE: If you enter a room and the projector is on, depending on how many minutes it has been on for, it might shut off on you during class UNLESS you press the source button that you want to use while the projector is on.
+NOTE: If you enter a room and the projector is on, depending on how many minutes it has been on, it might shut off on you during class UNLESS you press the source button that you want to use while the projector is on.
 This will refresh the counter and give you a fresh 90 minutes to present.

 If the monitor isn't working, it could be caused by several different issues.